 Every business is a marketing business and dental practices are no different.
 The myth is that marketing is meant to only focus on new customers.

 Most practices allocate the majority of their marketing dollars on acquiring new patients.
 While it’s true that attracting new patients is critical to the long-term success of a practice, it can be expensive.
-Along with the costs of media and creative that are necessary to drive interest, there are numerous onboarding costs associated with new patients.
+In a previous blog, we outlined a list of problems with new patients—including expenses associated with the cost of media and creative that are necessary to drive interest, and then the numerous onboarding costs just to get started.
 There is more paperwork, exams take longer, and administrative costs increase.
 The goal with every new patient should be to provide an optimal patient experience that creates a lasting relationship.
 As far as profit and loss is concerned, new patients become truly valuable when they become regulars.

 Obviously, a practice needs to bring in more patients than it loses each month to grow.
 Not exactly a ground-breaking statement, but you’d be surprised how often this is overlooked as practices tend to focus primarily on new patients.
 For example, if a practice is getting 55 new patients each month and isn’t growing, there is likely a retention and/or treatment acceptance problem.